sinnerschrader/sinnerschrader-career/data/jobs/en/senior-pcm-ham.md

 ### What you can expect from us:

-- Design of overarching project structures and processes (internal and external).
+- Design of overarching project structures and processes (internal and external)
 - Organisation and development of our project team
 - Client management as well as requirements and expectations management
 - Customer consulting with regard to business design and business opportunities